 RIBA, ARB, MArch (RCA), BA(Hons) PGDip

 Tom is a proficient, inventive and pragmatic Chartered Architect with a specialism in digital fabrication techniques.
 He has exceptional skills in concept design and has developed, with Ed, the office's integrated 3d modelling and graphic output systems.

-Outside of barc work he spends his spare time tinkering with his home made CNC machine and building inventive timber structures, as well as a growing portfolio of his own projects.
-Tom teaches part time on the MA Architecture course at Univeristy For the Creative Arts, the "No.1 creative specialist university in the UK", leading a design studio researching the future of 'craft' and architecture with digital fabrication techniques.
+Outside of barc work he spends his spare time tinkering with his home made CNC machine and building inventive timber structures.
+Tom teaches part time on the MA Architecture course at Univeristy For the Creative Arts.